maciasdc/CFTIC-MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab01/Lab01-Implementing-Microsoft-Identity-lab-answer-key/03-Exercise-2-Implementing-authentication.md

 1. Set the **AzureAd.ClientId** property to the **Application (client) ID** you copied when creating the Azure AD application in the previous step.

-### Update the web application's launch configuration
+### b.Update the web application's launch configuration

 1. Locate and open the **./Properties/launchSettings.json** file in the ASP.NET Core project.